- Accounting (ACCT)

 ___P: PLUS MODEL COURSEs (NUMBER OF CREDITS VARIES)

 CWI offers "plus" courses in English, Mathematics, and Biology.
 Plus courses require a corequisite course that provides additional support for students who do not meet the prerequisite(s) for the required course.
 For example, a student that needs to take MATH 123 to fulfill a program requirement but did not place directly into MATH 123 can register for MATH 123P and MATH 122 instead.
 MATH 122 is a 2-credit support course that is a corequisite of MATH 123P, both of which have lower placement requirements than MATH 123.
 When a student successfully passes the "plus" version of a course (i.e., MATH 123P), their requirement to take MATH 123 is considered met.
-NOTE: All "P" versions of regular courses are considered equivalent to the non-P version of the same course concerning program requirements and prerequisites in other courses.
+NOTE: Once successfully completed, all "P" versions of courses are considered equivalent to the non-P version of the same course with regard to program requirements and prerequisites in other courses.

 199: Special Topics (1–5 credits)